allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 ## Lessons learned

-Life is not always a bed of roses.
+Software development is not always a bed of roses.
 When developing the product we often sought for support in functional / regression testing.
 Unfortunately, the attempts of finding a working solution were hindered by external and environmental dependencies, remodeled architecture and the very features of the product itself.
 We weren’t able to cover the changes with functional testing which eventually led to errors.
 One of them involved temporarily deactivation of a certain paid feature which resulted in refunds and financial loss.
 We changed functional